Think globally, record locally – effective biological recording at the scale needed

 Nottingham: Friday 5 May (conference day) and Saturday 6 May (field excursion)

 Join us at the 2017 NFBR and ALERC Conference “Think globally, record locally”.
 Thanks to carefully designed national recording schemes, novel data analysis methods, innovative use of technology and the efforts of thousands of dedicated recorders, we have a reasonably good understanding of the state of the UK’s biodiversity and the need for conservation action.
 But do we have the data we need to inform decision-making at the range of geographic scales necessary to protect species and habitats?

 We will be exploring the ways in which recording can help conservation efforts on a local, landscape, national and even global scale.
 Keynote speakers Nick Isaac (Biological Records Centre) and Martin Horlock (Association of Local Environmental Records Centres) will provide an overview of what is already being achieved at a national and local level, and set the scene for discussions about how this could be enhanced through collaboration to adapt successful methods to different scales.

-During the day there will be a variety of short talks from national schemes, LERCs and other organisations, giving practical advice about successful techniques and technologies currently used in biological recording.
+Please CLICK HERE to download the programme.
+This includes short talks from national schemes, LERCs and other organisations giving practical advice about successful techniques and technologies currently used in biological recording.
 These will be followed by workshops to discuss how these methods could be adapted and implemented to improve the effectiveness of biological records to inform monitoring and decision-making at local and landscape scales.

 Conference tickets are £45 for NFBR members* and £55 for non-members which includes lunch and refreshments.
 Please click here to download a booking form or follow the links below to book online: